tidalcycles/strudel/packages/webaudio/README.md

 # @strudel.cycles/webaudio

-This package contains a scheduler + a clockworker and synths based on the Web Audio API.
+This package contains helpers to make music with strudel and the Web Audio API.
-It's an alternative to `@strudel.cycles/tone`, with better performance, but less features.

 ## Install